ZanderCowboy/verbose-adventure/engine/README.md

 # verbose-adventure Engine

-This is a Python gRPC server that will calculate the final truth column that will be send back
+This is a Python gRPC server that will calculate the final truth column that will be sent back

 ## Propositional Logic Calculator